keerthanapillaram/ODD2023-WT-Ex-07-CSS/README.md

 To describe how you would use media queries to adjust typography (like font size and line spacing) on a website to improve readability across different device sizes, from mobile phones to large desktop monitors.
 Include a CSS code snippet in your explanation.

 # STEPS :
+Step1:
+start a html project

+Step 2:
+create a css file in the same folder in which file is created,give the href link in html code

+Step 3:
+give different font sizes for different screen sizes accordingly

+Step4:
+adjusting different colors for different screen width

+Step5:
+Run the html program

 # CODE :
 ```